 Use a floor mat of the correct size.

-If the floor carpet and floor mat have a hole, then it is designed for use with a locking clip.
-Fix the floor mat with locking clip into the hole in the floor carpet.
+If the floor carpet and floor mat have 2 holes, then they are designed for use with locking clips.
+Fix the floor mat with locking clips into the holes in the floor carpet.